ChetanXpro/chetanxpro/README.md

 ## I'm a 21-year-old maker.

-Currently, I am learning some math.
+Currently, I am learning more about distributed systems and infra.

 In my free time, I like to build.
 Here are a few of my favorite open-source projects that I built from scratch: